 The Research Group on University History organises regular seminars and symposiums.
 Our events consider the history of universities in their broadest sense and we have welcomed speakers from across the UK and Europe.

-This one-day symposium seeks to consider the long and broad history of the spaces, places and communities of universities.
-The symposium hopes to consider questions including:
+This one-day symposium considered the long and broad history of the spaces, places and communities of universities.
+The symposium looked at questions including:

 - The importance of geographical locations for the development of universities, such as their proximity to capital cities and other institutions or their siting in out of town locations;

 - The spaces created for learning and research including libraries, laboratories and museums;

 - The communities that universities have built and how they have interacted with the communities that surround them;

 - The architectural symbolism of university architecture for the institutions and their vicinity;